asmodeus812/nvim-fuzzymatch/README.md

         cwd = vim.loop.cwd(),
         interactive = "{prompt}",
     },
-    -- tells the picker what preview provider to use, in this case a simple command preview that uses `cat` to display the contents of the
+    -- tells the picker what preview provider to use, in this case a simple command preview that uses `bat` to display the contents of the
-    -- files, again using the grep_converter to properly parse the entry into a tuple of { filename, lnum, col }
+    -- file, again using the grep_converter to properly parse the entry into a tuple of { filename, lnum, col }
-    preview = Select.CommandPreview.new("cat", grep_converter),
+    preview = Select.CommandPreview.new({
+        "bat",
+        "--plain",
+        "--paging=never",
+    }, grep_converter),
     -- adds default actions to the picker, in this case sending the selected entries to the quickfix list, and opening them in various ways, -- again using the grep_converter to properly parse the entry into a tuple of { filename, lnum, col }, on top of that it provides a
     -- `label` for each action which will be displayed in the picker header section as a hint to the user